j3parker/terraform-workflows/README.md

   repository   = "{ your repo name }"
   environments = [
     "preflight",
-    "{ your other environment names }",
+    "{ your other dev and prod environment names }",
   ]

   assumable_role_arns = [